dhyan2815/SmokeSignal-AI/README.md

 # SmokeSignal AI

-**An Deep Learning model based wildfire detection system** that analyzes satellite images to identify potential wildfires and sends automated alerts to emergency services.
+**A CNN–based wildfire detection system** that analyzes satellite images to identify potential wildfires and sends automated alerts to emergency contacts.

 ## Features